mjggibson4/mjggibson4.github.io/readme.md

 ## Prerequesits

-Before this project can be ran, a suitable python enivironment must first be in place.
+Before this project can be executed, a suitable python enivironment must first be in place.
 This project was used using the data science platform Anaconda.
-This package is free and includes the integrated development environment Spyder 3.3.6 on which this project was written.
+This package is free and includes the integrated development environment Spyder 3.3.6 on which this project was developed.
 A installation guide to Anaconda alongside installation instructions can be found here:
 [install guide](https://docs.anaconda.com/anaconda/install/windows/ "").

 This model scrapes the initial locations for the sheep agents from the web.
 Due to this a suitable web connection is advised although in it absense these starting locations will be randomly generated.